OliverStone01/Studying-SecurityPlus/Professor-Messer-Notes/Security-Controls.md

 - Physical Control: Warning signs

 Detective Control:
-These controls may not prevent an attack or access but they are able to identify when an intrusion has accured or been attempted and log the neccesary data.
+These controls may not prevent an attack or access but they are able to identify when an intrusion has occurred or been attempted and log the necessary data.

 - Technical Control: Collect and review system logs
 - Managerial Control: Review login reports